- Travel Home

 The exquisite baroque summer residence of the former imperial family, Schönbrunn Palace is located outside the First District.

-A 30- or 60-minute tour gets you access to the living quarters of the ruling family, which display excellent examples of Rococo interior design.
+A 30- or 60-minute tour gets you access to the living quarters of the ruling family, with excellent examples of Rococo interior design.

-The large baroque garden is filled with wonders, like the world’s oldest zoo and a public pool where the chic set cool off.
+The large baroque garden is filled with wonders such as the world’s oldest zoo and a public pool where the chic set cool off.

 The Giant Ferris Wheel